ConsciousCode/govee_h7015/research.md

 - `01` on/off state (also used for keepalive)
   - `01` is "on", all other values are "off", normalized to `00`
 - `04` dimmer (in percent)
+  - Note: 0% is not off, it's just very dim.
 - `05` mode
   - `04` scene
     - All of these were found through poking registers, they may be invalid states of the firmware.